top of page

 Pre-Assembly Workshops

 Each workshop will be offered twice so that you can attend two workshops.
-This year we will use one zoom meeting.
+We will use one zoom meeting.

 Once signed on, you can stay on the whole time even through the 15-minute break.
-Each time block will begin with a brief welcome and introduction to everyone before breaking out into our specific groups.
 Each workshop will be 1 hour in length.

 Leader: Synod Treasurer Jim Harris